The Meroe pyramids in Sudan are fascinating, these magnificent structures are well off the beaten track, and most definitely not easy to visit.

 What is Our Reason For Visiting Sudan?

-So why did we visit this unknown and off-the-beaten-track destination?
+So why did we visit Sudan, an unknown and off-the-beaten-track destination?
 For two reasons mainly, firstly because of our Cairo to Cape Town overland trip.

 You must cross through Sudan to get to Ethiopia, unless you fly of course, but where is the adventure in that?

-Secondly, Sudanese Pyramids, in particular the Meroe Pyramids.
+Secondly, the Sudan Pyramids, in particular Sudan’s Meroe Pyramids.
 A complex of nearly 200 pyramids was built between 2,700 and 2,300 years ago.

 Once upon a time, this area was the capital of The Kingdom of Kush in the ancient lands of Nubia in what is today northern Sudan and the southern part of Egypt.